dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/display-map-item.jpg
     :width: 400

-Again, you return to the other topicmaps via the :ref:`Topicmap Selector<user-the-topic-map-selector>`.
+You return to the other topicmaps via the :ref:`Topicmap Selector<user-the-topic-map-selector>`.

 .. _user-moving-things-around: